-Florida is considered a very friendly state for small business owners because individuals don’t have to pay state income tax.
-For this reason, it’s become a popular place for entrepreneurs.
-If you’ve recently formed a limited liability company (LLC) or incorporated a business in the Sunshine State, odds are you’ve become very familiar with filling out paperwork.
+If you’ve recently formed a limited liability company (LLC) or incorporated a business in Georgia, odds are you’ve become very familiar with filling out paperwork.
 This may have already included crafting a business plan, writing an operating agreement, and filing your initial registration, but eventually, you’ll also have to fill out your first annual report.

 Table of Contents